The Weaver Refining Co Ltd

 on the 14th of February 1905 a lease on 1 acre 20 perches of land at witton brook in Northwich, adjoining the Witton Flashes, was purchased from The Salt Union via a Mr Martin Collins with the option of taking a further lease on the same premises.

 All these properties and were injected into The Weaver Refining Co Ltd which was incorporated in 1908.

-When the Memorandum of Association was drawn up it was clear the directors were keeping all options open and all opportunities on the boil -
+When the Memorandum of Association was drawn up it was clear the directors were keeping all options open and all opportunities on the boil, including salt processing -

 animal products of every conceivable type

 food products for human beings and animals of every conceivable type

 salt processing of every conceivable type